microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ### **Step 1:** Model your planned infrastructure

 For demonstration purposes, we have already modeled the infrastructure.
 You will build a *CIT* and title it **az-hello-world-from-scratch** within your codebase.
-This CIT when ran will create and deploy the Azure resources listed in the description of the below table.
+This CIT when ran will create and deploy the Azure resources listed in the description of the below table:

 | New CIT Name | Description | Deployment Goal |
 |----------|----------|----------|
 | **az-hello-world-from-scratch** | A Cobalt Infrastructue Template that when ran creates a basic [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) within an [App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) accompanied with [Azure Storage](https://azure.microsoft.com/en-us/services/storage/blobs/). | <image src="https://user-images.githubusercontent.com/10041279/67136958-a9d27600-f1f3-11e9-896c-d18f3a287de5.png" width="500" height="200"/> |

-Step 1 is complete!

 ### **Step 2:** Plan your modular strategy